 (12) Evidence that the owner or sponsor has arranged for the presence of at least one monitor per fifty (50) people during the mass outdoor social gathering.
 The monitors shall aid the owner or sponsor in the resolution of any problems created by the event, including the conduct of objectionable activities by participants, and may report to the city police any violations of the law that may take place during the event.
 Nothing in this subparagraph shall afford the monitors city or other police powers or create an agency relationship between the city and the monitors.
 Monitors shall be acting for the owner or sponsor of the mass outdoor social gathering.

-(13) Evidence that the sponsor and contact person have not been convicted of two (2) or more violations of this section or section 15-3-2, or a combination thereof, in the preceding twelve (12) months , and that the site of the event has not been the subject of two or more violations of this section or section 15-3-2, or a combination thereof, in the preceding twelve (12) months.
+(13) A verified statement that neither the sponsor nor the contact person has two (2) or more violations of this section or Harrisonburg City Code Section 15-3-2, or a combination thereof, in the preceding twelve (12) months , and that the site of the event has not been the subject or situs of two or more violations of this section, Harrisonburg City Code Section 15-3-2, Harrisonburg City Code Section 16-8-62, or Virginia Code Section 4.1-306, or a combination thereof, in the preceding twelve (12) months.
+For purposes of this section, violations shall include a judicial finding of guilt or finding of facts sufficient-deferred.

 (c) Upon receipt of a substantially complete registration form, as determined by the city manager, using the standards of this section, the city manager shall immediately accept in writing the application.